Skip to content

 frame_idx (int): Current frame index.

-cond_frame_outputs (Dict[int, Any]): Dictionary of conditioning frame outputs keyed by frame indices.
+cond_frame_outputs (dict[int, Any]): Dictionary of conditioning frame outputs keyed by frame indices.

 max_cond_frame_num (int): Maximum number of conditioning frames to select.